ztfo/7thst.music/README.md

 ### Music

 - **Latebloomer EP** - A collection to dance to
-- **explorations 001** - Experimental sound design and ambient textures
-- **experiments** - Sound design explorations and audio sketches
+- **works in progress** - Sound design explorations and audio sketches

 ### Music Plug-ins